sheng-fu/ProsodyProMod/README.md

   + .means (as .meansMoreTiers)
   + .BID
 + Added raw formant measurements (F1, F2, F3) to .normtimeVoice
-+ .BID files now also saved to the folder selected via Choose_working_folder

 ### Notes
 + means of voice measurements are taken by ignoring undefined values